-\paragraph{NLG Task Filtering} Our human annotations (\S \ref{sec:human_annotation}) reveal that most disagreements on A1 occurred for papers that (1) involve generation tasks producing non-natural-language outputs; or (2) are likely classification tasks.
-Following task normalization and ranking based on their frequencies, we systematically exclude 15 tasks (full task list in Appendix~\ref{append:task_filtering}) and keep the top-30 tasks for our analysis after the filtering (3,334 papers).\footnote{For the list of top-30 tasks, see Figure~\ref{fig:task_top} in Appendix~\ref{append:results}.}
+\paragraph{NLG Task Filtering} Our human annotations (\S \ref{sec:human_annotation}) reveal that most disagreements on Q1 (NLG vs not NLG) occurred for papers that (1) involve generation tasks producing non-natural-language outputs; or (2) are considered classification tasks.
+Following task normalization and ranking based on their frequencies, we systematically exclude 15 tasks (full task list in Appendix~\ref{append:task_filtering}) and keep the top-30 tasks for our analysis (3,334 papers).
+The list of top-30 tasks is shown in Figure~\ref{fig:task_top}.